 Any patient with a symptomatic inguinal hernia (significant mass or discomfort) should be offered surgical repair.

-However, a third of patients with an inguinal hernia will never experience any symptoms; these patients should be managed conservatively.
-Importance should be placed on likelihood of future surgical intervention and symptom of potential strangulation.
+However, a third of patients with an inguinal hernia will never experience any symptoms; these patients can be managed conservatively however mportance should be placed on likelihood of future surgical intervention and symptom of potential strangulation.

 Open mesh repairs are preferred for those with primary inguinal hernias and is deemed the most cost-effective technique in this patient group.
 They can be done under general, spinal or local anaesthesia, dependent on patient fitness and surgeon preference.

-A laparoscopic approach is preferred in those with bilateral or recurrent inguinal hernias.
-In can also be considered in certain patients with a primary unilateral hernia, mainly hose at a high risk of chronic pain (young and active, previous chronic pain, or predominant symptom of pain) or in females (due to the increased risk of the presence of a femoral hernia).
+A laparoscopic approach is preferred* in those with bilateral or recurrent inguinal hernias.
+It can also be considered in certain patients with a primary unilateral hernia, mainly those at a high risk of chronic pain (young and active, previous chronic pain, or predominant symptom of pain) or in females (due to the increased risk of the presence of a femoral hernia).